Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis: Estimation using maximum resolution

 \subsection{Estimation of $\lambda^{(0)}$ using conditional maximum likelihood}

-Instead of modelling the distribution of the degree of wear and tear, $a_i$, it can be treated as a nuisance parameter and be eliminated by conditioning on its sufficient statistic (Bishop et al., 2007; Agresti, 2013).
-Maximizing the resulting likelihood is called conditional maximum likelihood (CML), and yields consistent estimators.
+Instead of modeling the distribution of the shoe-specific parameter $a_i$, it can be treated as a nuisance parameter and be eliminated by conditioning on its sufficient statistic (Bishop et al., 2007; Agresti, 2013), leading to a conditional maximum likelihood (CML) approach.